Import your blog from any CMS with smart copy

 - Select the Smart Copy option, then click Next.

-- In the Recent blog post text field, paste the URL of a recent blog post from the blog you're importing.
+- In the Recent blog post field, enter the URL of a recent blog post from the blog you're importing.

 - Click the Which blog platform are you currently using? dropdown menu and select the platform that the blog you're importing is currently hosted on, like WordPress.